luisgls/SOPRANO/docs/CLI.md

     This value should be an integer greater than zero.
 Defaults to "-1", implying no seed value chosen.

+- `-s | --species`

+    The Latin species name associated with genome reference.
+The default value is for homo_sapiens.

-- `-r | --reference`
+- `-a | --assembly`

-    The name of the genome reference.
-Currently, this CLI supports GRCh37 and GRCh38, which may be passed as arguments.
-By default, GRCh37 is chosen.
+    The name of the Ensembl reference genome assembly.
+The default value is for GRCh38 (Homo Sapiens).

-- `-q | --release`
+- `-r | --release`

     The Ensembl release number of the genome reference file.
-By default, the CLI will select release 110.
+The default value is 110.

 - `-t | --transcript`